maciejglownia/StoikCytatQuiz/README.md

 ### Requirements: ###
 1. Android Studio ArcticFox (2020.3.1) Stable,
 2. Minimal Sdk: 21 Recommended: 32.
-3. Size of device - minimum 5.00"
+3. Size of device - recommended minimum 5.00"

 ### What I have learned during this project? ###
 1. I should write README.md up to date -> now it is difficult to put everything in nice order